 To help control the spread of contagious illnesses, please keep your child at home if he/she appears to be ill.
+In order to promote this, LCA does not award perfect attendance.
 The following guidelines have been established to determine when a child should be kept home or sent to school: